jackdpond/tsohar/README.md

+# About this repo
+This repo houses the code for both a personal project I did to provide a service I wanted, and a website that serves that project cleanly on the web.

+The project itself is called pod-search (for now at least), and the code for it is found in [scripts](scripts).
+It is essentially two classes that wrap AssemblyAI, ChatGPT embeddings, and the FAISS vector index package to transcribe podcasts and make them semantically searchable.
+I wrote it without the use of AI.

+The code for the website that uses pod-search in its backend is located in [site](site).
+It includes two servers, one for the API for searching, and one for the site that displays podcast transcripts.
+I created this in order to be able to search for passages and ideas from the BibleProject podcast, and I created this proof of concept with its content.

+Below I will include what I hope is helpful documentation for the simple pod-search classes and then I will describe briefly how to serve the site on local servers.

 # Introducing pod-search
 ### A tool to automatically transcribe, index, and semantic-search your favorite podcast.
 This project was born from a specific frustration I had with *my* favorite podcast, from The BibleProject.
 While they have begun to transcribe their podcasts, I still struggled to find the lines and ideas that I wanted to revisit or share. pod-search uses Assembly AI's automatic transcription API and Facebook's faiss-cpu package to transcribe, embed, and index podcast episodes in order to be able to easily search semantically for the moments you want to revisit.

 ## Disclaimer
 This project is very much still in development, and I am actively adding methods and documentation to make this project easier to use.
 Also, I have no affiliation with the BibleProject.
+Incredible podcasts, classes, videos, articles and more can be found for free at [their website](https://bibleproject.com)

 ## Using pod-search
 I am planning to turn this into an easier-to-use package, but for now users will need to clone this repo in order to use it.

 ### Installation
 #### MacOS / Unix
 ```bash